tomato-user2/AIS/4_Presentation/steps.md

     - Challenge with missing values and standardization of datasets took a long time.
     - Both of the above points lead to the model not being very flexible (e.g. changing the timeslot from 15min to a shorter or longer period would make all the data preprocessing necessary again, although I think the script for that is quite easily usable, but it would take time to calculate)
     - Hyperparameter tuning (also with keras tuner) seemed not to be worth the effort as the results were not significantly better than the starting point.
+    - Difficulty with the shape of the data, should one used aggregated or flattened data, how are the timestamps seen by the model?

 10. **Discussion**: Reflect on the performance of your models compared to the baseline, and discuss any limitations and future work.